Jpipe001/LEDpicker/README.md

 "Let's take it to the next level"

+This allows you to easily pick colors when using ESP32 and a String of LEDs.

 ![LEDpicker](https://github.com/user-attachments/assets/399f084c-d590-4dd8-b4fe-1f5459092c30)

 I have seen Color Charts with Hex Color codes and Decimal Color codes.